Our office will be closed on Monday, September 1st, in observance of Labor Day.

 April 22, is the 52nd annual Earth Day.
 The first Earth Day was in 1970 (which was connected to the passage of the Clean Air Act that year).

 You know the message.
-Many of us grew up hearing it over and over: Reduce, Reuse, and Recycle.
+Many of us grew up hearing it repeatedly: Reduce, Reuse, Recycle.
 So we may regularly clean and dispose of all our recyclable items in the recycle bins and feel like we are doing our part.
 I know I did.
 A KING 5 News survey suggests most Washingtonians try to be good recyclers.
 About 83% of adults polled say they recycle most or almost all items they are required to recycle.
-Just 4% say they recycle almost none of those items.
-However, I was disheartened to hear in the news that as of 2019 China would no longer be accepting recyclables from the US and that much of what they had received in 2018 was reported to have been dumped into the oceans.
+Just 4% say they recycle nearly none of those items.
+However, I was disheartened to hear in the news that as of 2019, China would no longer accept recyclables from the US and that much of what they had received in 2018 was reported to have been dumped into the oceans.
 Talk about stinky news!

 This made me wonder what is happening to all the plastic we use and try to recycle.
-Reports vary on how much plastics are actually being recycled.
-The Smithsonian reported that 85 percent of US plastics ended up op in landfills in 2021.
-Other reports indicate only 20% of the world’s plastics actually end up being recycled.
-Worse other reports say in reality it’s only 9%.
+Reports vary on the actual amount of plastic being recycled.
+The Smithsonian reported that 85 percent of US plastics ended up in landfills in 2021.
+Other reports indicate that only 20% of the world’s plastics are actually recycled.
+Worse, other reports suggest that in reality, it’s only 9%.

-New markets for handling our recyclable materials have developed, said King County Director of Solid Waste Pat McLaughlin, but a huge amount of recyclable material still makes its way to the dump.
+New markets for handling our recyclable materials have developed, said King County Director of Solid Waste Pat McLaughlin, but a considerable amount of recyclable material still ends up in the dump.

-Some industry studies estimate one in four items going into recycling bins are not recyclable. http://mediaroom.wm.com/the-battle-against-recycling-contamination-is-everyones-battle/.
+Some industry studies estimate that one in four items going into recycling bins is not recyclable.

 The second issue comes from unwashed items.
-If it still has detergent in it or is speckled with food it will be rejected for recycling.
-A good rinse might help it be recyclable in the end.
-He also stressed that residents need to empty, clean and dry recyclables to prevent contamination that could send them to the dump.
+If it still contains detergent or is speckled with food, it will be rejected for recycling.
+A thorough rinse might help make it recyclable in the end.
+He also stressed that residents need to empty, clean, and dry recyclables to prevent contamination that could result in them being sent to the dump.

 You might think the problem is so big there’s nothing you can do about it or anything that will make much of a difference—but there are many ways you can help to do your part to help.

-Here are two ways that I have decided to use less plastic this year.
+Here are two ways I have decided to reduce my plastic use this year.

-- Switching to Laundry Strips.
+1. Switching to Laundry Strips.
 I am done buying plastic tubs of laundry detergent.
-I found Tru Earth Laundry Strips at my local QFC.
+I found Tru Earth Laundry Strips at my local grocery store.

-- It is easy.
+• It is easy.
 There is no measuring and no Mess.
 1 strip = 1 load.
-The compostable package contains pre-measured strips of detergent that you simply toss in the wash.
-Each laundry strip packs ultra-concentrated, hypoallergenic, cleaning power into a tiny, pre-measured strip of liquidless laundry detergent that you just toss in the wash.
-Its low-sudsing formula works in all types of washing machines, including high-efficiency (HE).
+The compostable package contains pre-measured strips of detergent that you toss in the wash.
+Each laundry strip packs ultra-concentrated, hypoallergenic cleaning power into a tiny, pre-measured strip of liquidless laundry detergent that you toss in the wash.
+It has a low-sudsing formula that works in all types of washing machines, including high-efficiency (HE) models.

-- It is convenient.
-There is no heavy tub of laundry detergent to carry into the house or have to rinse out to make it recycle-ready.
+• It is convenient.
+There is no heavy tub of laundry detergent to carry into the house, or that I need to rinse out to make it recycle-ready.
 I also love that it is super convenient to pack a few flat strips for travel.
-They take up much less room than packing Tide pods in my suitcase, and other is no chance of accidentally popping the pod.
+They take up much less room than packing Tide pods in my suitcase, and there is no chance of accidentally popping the pod.
 It is also important to me that the detergent is hypoallergenic and hasn’t irritated our skin.

-- It reduces the amount of plastic I use.
-I love the fact there is nothing that needs to be recycled
+• It reduces the amount of plastic I use.
+I love the fact that there is nothing that needs to be recycled.

 2. Switching to Shampoos & Conditioner Bars.
-I will be honest this one had me really worried.
+I must admit, this one had me worried.
 I have always been a firm believer in buying high-quality salon shampoo and conditioners.
-So I was pretty certain I would hate the bars.
-I bought a starter kit from The Earthling Co. that included 1 shampoo bar, 1 conditioner bar, 1 body wash bar, 1 wooden soap dish (8” version), and 1 Sisal Soap Saver Bag.
+So, I was pretty sure I would dislike the bars.
+I purchased a starter kit from The Earthling Co. that included one shampoo bar, one conditioner bar, one body wash bar, one wooden soap dish (8” version), and 1 Sisal Soap Saver Bag.

-The first couple of times I used I wasn’t sure if the conditioner bar would be moisturizing enough for my hair.
-However, I have been pleasantly surprised the more times I have used the silkier and softer my hair feels.
+The first couple of times I used it, I wasn’t sure if the conditioner bar would be moisturizing enough for my hair.
+However, I have been pleasantly surprised each time I use it, as my hair feels silkier and softer.

 Check out the 7 Best of Shampoo Bars of 2023.